Top 10 largest national parks in India

 AreaState/UtEstablished

 Another large conservation area in Chhattisgarh, Indravati National Park got its name from the Indravati river that flows nearby.
-The park is famous for the Wild Asian Buffalo which is an endangered species.
+This forest is famous for the Wild Asian Buffalo which is an endangered species.

-Having an area of 1,258.37 Square kilometers, the forest was declared a National Park in 1982 and a Tiger reserve in 1983.
+The National Park has an area of 1,258 square kilometers.
+It was established in 1982 and was declared a Tiger reserve in 1983.

 9. Papikonda National Park